django-cms/django-cms/cms/docs/installation.md

 		'cms.plugins.picture',
 		'cms.plugins.link',
 		'cms.plugins.file',
+		'cms.plugins.snippet',
+		'cms.plugins.googlemap',
 		'mptt',
 		...
 	)

 Django-cms 2.0 is compatible with [django-reversion](http://code.google.com/p/django-reversion/) for versioning all the page content and its plugins.
+Put "reversion" in your INSTALLED\_APPS if you have it installed.

+If you don't need all the plugins you can comment them out here.

 Middleware
 ----------